Tips on Preparing For the New Year

 - Traveling more: Traveling might be a little tricky in the beginning of the year, but we’re hopeful we’ll be able to get out more in the latter half.
 However, traveling doesn’t always mean going abroad.
 Check with the CDC for the most up-to-date guidelines on going anywhere or being social before you make any big plans, but perhaps your travel for now is simply driving to a place where you can go for a hike alone, or heading to the lake where you can relax.
 Maybe it’s just going to your local park for a change of scenery.
 Traveling is always a great goal, but this year it may need to be a little more creative.

-- Taking up a new hobby: You might have already done this in 2020 (there were so many limits on what we could actually do), but maybe you can spin off of it in 2021 or try another new hobby.
-If you started learning French this year, maybe in 2021 you can start to learn Italian.
-If you learned how to knit this year, maybe in 2021 you can crochet.
+- Taking up a new hobby: You might have already done this in 2021, but maybe you can spin off of it in 2022 or try another new hobby.
+If you started learning French this year, maybe in 2022 you can start to learn Italian.
+If you learned how to knit this year, maybe in 2022 you can crochet.
 There are endless hobbies and new things to learn.
 Maybe you and a friend or family member can pick something together so you have a pal to chat with about it.
 Even if they’re far away, you can have Zoom knitting parties.

 - Saving money: It’s always a good idea to save more, but we know it can be hard.
 It can be especially difficult to save money if you live in an expensive corner of the United States, but it can be done, even if it’s only a little bit at a time.
 If you give yourself a purpose for saving, whether it’s to eventually buy a house or just to go on vacation, you might be more motivated to do it.
 Put away a couple dollars here or there, or even your spare change when you have it.
 Eventually you’ll have enough for something grand.